albina23/stat545_md_explorer/cm005/cm005-exercise.md

 }
 ```

 Your task is to use metaprogramming to check whether a response (like the one above) works and contains an `if` statement.
-You should roughly follow these steps, using [adv-r: expressions](https://adv-r.hadley.nz/expressions.html) as a resource (especially Section 18.1).
+You should roughly follow these asteps, using [adv-r: expressions](https://adv-r.hadley.nz/expressions.html) as a resource (especially Section 18.1).

 1. Wrap the above block of code in the `expr()` function from the `rlang` package.
 2. Use the `eval()` function to execute the code, to see if the code runs.